 Rivalries, intrigue, and fraud in the world of stem-cell research.
 This "inside story" from some of the most prestigious biochemistry laboratories in the world can provide grist for any course on ethics in modern science.

 PBS has a wonderful new mini-series titled, "The Mystery of Matter: Search for the Elements".
 At the time of this post, the series is freely available to stream through your local PBS station.
-(The series is also available for purchase.)
-The series is broken into three episodes which track the evolution of Chemistry in different time periods through the eyes of seven scientists.

 The HaberFilm.com website is a helpful resource for teachers that have interest in using the Haber video in their curriculum.
 Reading materials and lesson ideas are available.
 I recently used a lesson that my colleague created directly from the provided materials.
 You can check out that lesson here.
 The lesson included some background reading, viewing the video, participating in an excellent discussion and a follow up writing assignment.